ahsfar/az-104-study-guide/project-based/project-based-learning.md

 TTL:
 Submit above values as they appear on Azure ADD -> Custom Domain -> Immerse.com After added and verified.
 Can make it primary.

+## 5. Invite existing users (by email address) – practical approach.
+For email most popular approach is office 365 (firstname.lastname@immerse.com) (GoDaddy also offers email accounts for domain)
+•	Add Users to AAD in portal.
+•	Users (company employees) & Guest Users (could be contractors)
+•	Single vs Bult Operation
+- Hands On:
+How to create or delete users in Microsoft Entra ID - Microsoft Entra | Microsoft Learn Immerse ADD -> Users -> Bulk Operation -> Create Bulk users:
+Download excel file, fill excel in the given format and upload the file.